ostannya/7days-project/README.md

 ## Bugs

 1. Poké Tac Toe: when you click on the board with no char chosen, a cell is visually empty but marked as occupied.
+2. toAnyCase(): when you click on the Count button, the counter doesn't increment/decrement when the input value changes.
+It only changes in dropdown menu.